7 Common Zinc Styles for Building Structures

 6) Diamond

-These diamond shaped panels are mounted on walls or roofs in the same way as shingles are.
-The panel is pre-formed and includes a sound insulation layer to reduce noise.
+Each panel includes a sound insulation layer to reduce noise.
 A hidden fastener device uses clips and pre-drilled holes to secure each panel to the adjacent panel.
-The aim is for them to be installed directly on top of the existing surface, allowing quick and easy mounting.
+The aim is to install directly on top of the existing surface, allowing quick and easy.

 7) Composite

 Composite zinc panels feature two thin zinc panels bonded to a polyethylene core using heat activated adhesives, providing enhanced fire resistance.
-Composite zinc panels provide exceptional strength and can easily be curved or formed to create unique shapes and patterns.
+Composite zinc panels provide exceptional strength and easily curve or form to create unique shapes and patterns.
 They come in 146-inch-long, 48-inch-wide sizes and must mount on a metal framework.

 Benefits of Zinc Panels